-She has been a member of the Old Schoolhouse Art Group in Dunboyne since its foundation in 2001. and of the Meath Arts Group since 2007, and has exhibited extensively with them in and around Co.
+She was a member of the Old Schoolhouse Art Group in Dunboyne since its foundation in 2001 until it disbaned in 2012. and of the Meath Arts Group since 2007.
+She has exhibited extensively with them in and around Co.
 Meath.
-Since she retired from a full time career as a social worker some years ago she has been involved in more formal art education as well as having a full time art practise.
+Since she retired from a professional career as a social worker in 2008 she enrolled in formal art education as well as establishing a full time art practise.

 Her paintings and sculptures are in many private collections in Norway, England, Holland and Ireland.
-A commissioned painting is in a government office in Navan and she features in ’Profiles in Felt” a publication by Feltmakers Ireland.
+A commissioned painting is in a government building in Navan and she is included in the Meath Co.
+Co. art collection.
+She features in ’Profiles in Felt” a publication by Feltmakers Ireland.

 Mette Sofie Roche is a prosess oriented and multidiscipline artist who uses a wide spectrum of both materials and methods in her art practise.
 Everything she produces is the outcome of a process.
 Existential themes like inner strength and identity are the foundations for the work.
-The process is both experimental and physical, a physicality which has as it aim to satisfy her strong need for contact with the materials and to manipulate them to try out new ways of expression.
+The process is both experimental and physical, a physicality which has as it aim to satisfy her strong need for contact with the materials and to manipulate them, to try out new ways of expression.
 The art work have references to traditional craft techniques as well as experiences and memories of growing up in North Norway, her birth country and family connections to the Samé people.
 Memories of cultural traditions, of extreme colours, light and seasonal rhythms left strong impressions and is an important influence on her artistic expression.
-The work which she creates draws from what is stored in her memory.
+The work which she creates draws from what is stored in her memory as well as her research into her ancestors.
 She attempts to visually define what is otherwise hidden.
 It is taken from the past and sent into the future.
-By using strong colours she tries to convey meaning by association; colour taking on the function of metaphor, underlying the mood of a memory, or representing a cultural symbol.
+By using strong colours she tries to convey meaning by association; colour taking on the function of metaphor, underlying the mood of a memory, or representing a cultural symbol or historic fact.

 2011: NCAD, Dublin: Diploma in Art and Design